And what I’m doing to (try to) stay healthy

 Everyone assumes that they are the only ones dealing with stuff, that the image that other people project to the world is real.
 That everyone else is so happy and successful and healthy (or at least happier and more successful and healthier than you).
 This is totally not the truth, as I explain in this article.

 I’m a teeny-tiny bit of public persona, in that I have a website and reach a few people out of the billions on the planet.
 So you might look over this well-crafted online presence and draw the conclusion that my life is in many ways awesome.
 Well, my life is the same as yours in 99% of the things that really matter…like my health.
 So take a close look at my reality and know that without a doubt, here is a person (me) who is struggling with many of the same things you are.

 3. I don’t think people should be embarrassed about the way their bodies work (or don’t work)

 It’s socially OK to say “I have a sore on my hip.”
 But it’s not socially acceptable to say “I have sore on my butt.”
 That made you squirm, didn’t it?
 (For the record, I don’t have a sore there.)
 Why are we so prudish about this?
 Why is one part of your body OK to talk about, but you can’t talk about something that is located mere inches away?
 Why does mental health have a stigma?
 Everyone is so childish about this, and I won’t be a part of it.

 So, on this page, I don’t hold anything back.
-Maybe it will help you feel more comfortable about your own health and wellness issues.
+Maybe it will help you feel more comfortable with your own health and wellness issues.